Have you ever had an Investment with Friends Provident?

 - I was led to believe by Friends Provident that I would generate a larger income from this investment.

-- I was not told by Friends Provident that there was a risk of losing money from my investment.
+- I was not informed by Friends Provident that there was a risk of losing money from my investment.

 - I feel that Friends Provident over exaggerated how the Investment would perform compared to how it is performing right now.